kgtdbx/ansible/README.md

 # Introduction
-Customized interactive ansible shell scripts for Cloudera Manager/Ambari installation with Pre-requisite Check and  Enforcement
+Customized and interactive ansible shell scripts for Cloudera Manager/Ambari installation with Pre-requisite Check and  Enforcement

 ## Pre-requisites